 Basic Food Employment and Training (BFET)

-If you meet the eligibility requirements below contact Darcie Callahan.
+If you meet the eligibility requirements below, please contact Ted Johnson.

 You will receive your next steps via email.

 The BFET program provides assistance with training costs at Shoreline Community College to eligible individuals currently receiving DSHS Basic Food Assistance (Federal).

 - Currently receiving DSHS Basic Food Assistance* (Federal)